| Every summer the circus comes to town; and every year, you and

 into the air sporadically; south of here you can hear "oohs"

+and "aahs" of a tighter crowd.
 In front of you is an unshaven organ-grinder, looking hot, bored,

 and weary.
 Strapped to him is a hand organ, a black-and-yellow box